 Its really tough and incredibly exhausting being a parent of a child with PDA.
 In fact many professionals agree that PDA is the most challenging form of autism to parent.
 So its so heartening (and uplifting!) to meet others who know what we are going through and we all benefit from talking, off-loading and supporting one another, as we navigate the complexities of life with PDA.
 We also have a facebook group for general support or information sharing outside of meetings.
 For more info on who runs the group scroll down.

 Our Support Group meetings are very informal, we just chat over tea and coffee and bring whatever we want to talk about at the time to the group.
-Many of us have toddlers or children that can’t manage to be in school due to their PDA, so we often meet at a venue with play facilities for children if we need to bring little (or big!) ones along.
+Many of us have toddlers (or young people that can’t manage to be in school due to their PDA), so we often meet at a venue with play facilities for children if we need to bring them along.
 New faces are always very welcome and we ask that only parents (or carers) and their invited friends or family attend, so that it is a ‘safe’ environment for us to discuss things with others who understand, without the fear of feeling judged.
 So there won’t be any professionals there or anyone who isn’t involved in caring for a PDA child.

 We now have a strong core of families registered, with the group attracting new members all the time, and I’m delighted to say that many of us have formed valuable new friendships through the group .
 We have members both from the local area and from neighbouring counties, and people dip in and out of the group as suits them and according to need.